#127 Schloß Neuschwanstein

 famous gatehouse...

-28 a lot of progress has been
+of progress has been made.

 By January 30 construction